Thitu Island: Early and colonial history

 There are historical records of the island having been inhabited, at various times in history, by fishermen from Champa in present-day Vietnam and the Chinese, and during the Second World War by French Indochina and Imperial Japanese troops.

-In June 1763, the British ship Earl Temple sank on the reefs of Pag-asa Island en route to Manila.
+In June 1763, the British East India Company ship Earl Temple sank on the reefs of Thitu Island en route to Manila.
 Three crewmembers survived for months on the island, built a raft, and used bird feathers to make a sail.
 The castaways were able to reach Vietnam, later China, and from there return to England.
 In 1997 the shipwreck of the Earl Temple was discovered by Philippine authorities, and artifacts were recovered and are now displayed at the National Museum of the Philippines.

-From 1930 to 1933, the French colonial government in French Indochina sent naval troops to the Spratlys, including Pag-asa Island.
-On 21 December 1933, Gouverneur M. J. Krautheimer in Cochinchina (now Vietnam) decided to annex the Spratlys to Bà Rịa Province.
+From 1930 to 1933, the French colonial government in French Indochina sent naval troops to the Spratlys, including Thitu Island.
+On 21 December 1933, Governor M. J. Krautheimer in Cochinchina (now Vietnam) decided to annex the Spratlys to Bà Rịa Province.